Handies Peak

 Handies Peak is a high and prominent mountain summit of the San Juan Mountains range in the Rocky Mountains of North America.
 The 4284.8 m fourteener is located in the Bureau of Land Management Handies Peak Wilderness Study Area, 21.5 km southwest by west (bearing 232°) of the Town of Lake City in Hinsdale County, Colorado, United States.

+Climbing

+There is a class 1 route to the top.